mearns/queue-as-promised/README.md

-# service-queue
+# task-queue

-A JavaScript library that provides a queueing service.
+A JavaScript library for queueing up tasks, both synchronous and asynchronous.